dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/ecosystem-telemetry.rst

         "reason": <string>, // Why the ping was submitted "ecosystemAnonId": <string>, // The anonymized ID, as described above.
         "ecosystemClientId": <guid>, // The ecosystem client ID as described above.
-        "duration": <number>, // duration since ping was last sent or since the beginning of the Firefox session in seconds "histograms": {...},
+        "duration": <number>, // duration since ping was last sent or since the beginning of the Datalus session in seconds "histograms": {...},
         "keyedHistograms": {...},
         "scalars": {...},